Arts in VPS

 Dance and creative movement

-Unique to VPS, is a weekly dance and creative movement block allowing students to explore high quality dance instruction.
-Creative movement begins through games, songs and music for our youngest students and advances to elements of movement, beat and improvisation for intermediate students.
+Unique to VPS is a weekly dance and creative movement block in the elementary years that allows students to receive high-quality dance instruction.
+Creative movement is taught through games, stories and choreography for our youngest students and advances to elements of movement, beat and improvisation for intermediate students.
 Dance is offered in several secondary schools in various forms including modern dance, jazz, tap and ballet.
 Additional options at some of our high schools include color guard and cheer.

 Beginning in kindergarten, students learn the basics of art including shape, color and pattern.
 Building on this foundation, art instruction progressively incorporates media, tools, texture, spatial perception, composition, rhythm and balance.
 In middle and high school, students learn art history, theory, exhibition skills, studio practice, critique and the emotional impact of art.
 Students also develop articulation and process skills.
 High school students can explore photography, pottery, graphic design, drawing, painting, printmaking and more.